halyna2300/World_Life_Expectancy_Project/README.md

-# SQL Data Cleaning & Exploratory Data Analysis (EDA) Project
+# World Life Expectancy Data Cleaning & Exploratory Data Analysis Project

-This project showcases my skills in cleaning and analyzing real-world data using SQL.
-The dataset includes information on life expectancy by country and year, along with socioeconomic indicators such as GDP, BMI, and adult mortality.
-The workflow is divided into two main parts:
+This project focuses on cleaning and analyzing a dataset related to global life expectancy using SQL.
+The goal was to gain insights into health indicators, socioeconomic factors, and country-level differences that may influence life expectancy across the world

 ---